XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 hence, it is usually necessary for the user to actually know the language that is written, in order to be able to fully pronounce the written text.

 Standard Arabic has 28 characters, but there are only 16 base forms: a number of the characters are dotted variants of others.
-These basic modification dots, called i'jam, have been all but mandatory in writing since at least the 11th century.
+These basic modification dots, called i'jam, are not native to the alphabet but have been all but mandatory in writing since at least the 11th century.

 ![i'jam distinguishes between otherwise identical forms (from Wikipedia.org)](./ijam.png)